-The College of Education offers Master of Education degrees in four program areas: Educational Administration and Supervision, Elementary Education, Secondary Education, and Special Education.
+The College of Teacher Education and Leadership offers Master of Education degrees in four program areas: Educational Administration and Supervision, Elementary Education, Secondary Education, and Special Education.
 In addition to master's degree course work, the Educational Administration and Supervision program also offers courses which meet the state certification requirements for supervision, principalship, and superintendency.

-The faculty of the College of Education also offers course work that meets personal and professional development needs of West Valley teachers.
-For specific information about the four graduate programs in Education, contact the College of Education graduate programs secretary in the Faculty Administration Building S220 or call (602) 543-3634.
+The faculty of the College of Teacher Education and Leadership also offers course work that meets personal and professional development needs of West Valley teachers.
+For specific information about the four graduate programs in Education, contact the graduate programs secretary in the Faculty Administration Building S220 or call (602) 543-3634.

-Students applying to any of the Master of Education programs must apply to Graduate Studies at ASU West and to the specific program area to which they seek admission.
+Students applying to any of the Master of Education programs must apply to Graduate Studies at ASU's West campus and to the specific program area to which they seek admission.
 Admission to a degree program is based on undergraduate and/or graduate grade point averages.
 Also considered are letters of recommendation, the personal statements, work and academic experiences, and the availability of faculty to supervise academic areas of interest.
 Applicants to the elementary or secondary programs must hold valid Arizona teaching certificates for that grade level.
 Admission to graduate programs is selective.
 Meeting minimum requirements does not ensure admittance to the program.